hashgraph/hedera-services/docs/glossary.md

 **Precompiles**: Behave as if they were contracts deployed at specific addresses (with one exception: The EIP-4788 "beacon roots contract" which is a real contract deployed at a specific address) In Ethereum, they are very low addresses, 0x00 ..
 0x0F).
 They are not implemented as contracts because that would be far too slow, instead they are built-in to the code of the Ethereum EVM, which checks to see if the address you're calling is one of the precompiles and then just runs the related code.
 We call our equivalent [System Contracts](#system-contracts) but there may still some legacy references to "precompiles" in the codebase and older documentation.

+## Privileged System Accounts
+**Privileged System Accounts**: An account with an entity ID of 0.0.1000 or lower.
+These are accounts that are authorized to handle [Admin Transactions](#admin-transaction).
+Some privileged accounts, like account 0.0.2 or 0.0.58, are owned by the Hedera Council.
+This means their keys are on the account and their signatures would be required if the account is being modified or used to pay for - [Admin Transactions](#admin-transaction)

 ---